koompi/koompi.org/content/faqs/_index.en.md

 ```
 After you have installed it, you can search and open it for configuring the input and output audio.

-If you try everyone of the solutions have been provided and still have problems, please it to our office for fixing.
+If you try every one of the solutions have been provided and still have problems, please it to our office for fixing.
 {{</ faq >}}

-{{< faq "My internet is not working, How to fix it ? " >}}
+{{< faq "My internet is not working, How to fix it? " >}}
 We suggest you to reset the **network manager** with the commands below.
 ```
 sudo systemctl restart NetworkManager